njoy/RECONR/docs/index.rst

 Modern RECONR Module
 ====================
+The RECONR module is used to reconstruct resonance cross sections from resonance parameters and to reconstruct cross sections from ENDF nonlinear interpolations schemes.
+The output is written as a pointwise-ENDF (PENDF) file with all cross sections on a unionized energy grid suitable for linear interpolation to within a specified tolerance.
+Redundant reactions are reconstructed to be exactly equal to the sum of their reconstructed and linearized parts at all energies.

+This is the documentation for the modern RECONR module [#adapted]_.
+Please see the following pages for more information.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   What.rst
    running
    CodeDescription/index.rst

-This is the documentation for the modern RECONR module [#adapted]_.

 .. [#adapted] Much of this documentation was taken from the `NJOY2016 manual <https://github.com/njoy/NJOY2016-manual>`_ and adapted as needed for the modern module in NJOY21.